-Our audit committee will initially consist of , and . will be the chairperson of our audit committee. satisfies the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
-Each of , and satisfies the requirements for an "independent director" within the meaning of Rule 5605(a)(2) of the Listing Rules of the Nasdaq and will meet the criteria for independence set forth in Rule 10A-3 of the Exchange Act.
-Our audit committee will consist solely of independent directors within one year of this offering.
+Our audit committee will initially consist of Darren Xiaohui Ji, Corazon D. Sanders and Yau Wai Man Philip.
+Mr. Yau will be the chairperson of our audit committee.
+Mr. Yau satisfies the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
+Each of Dr. Ji, Dr. Sanders and Mr. Yau satisfies the requirements for an "independent director" within the meaning of Rule 5605(a)(2) of the Listing Rules of the Nasdaq and will meet the criteria for independence set forth in Rule 10A-3 of the Exchange Act.